-Indonesia's death toll jumps as coronavirus surges across SE Asia
+Coronavirus surges across Southeast Asia as Malaysia warns of 'tsunami' of cases

 The Malaysian restrictions are among the toughest in Southeast Asia, although the Philippines has quarantined about half its 107 million population

-Thailand has announced the closure of schools, bars, cinemas, cockfighting arenas and other entertainment centres.
+Thailand has announced the closure of schools, bars, cinemas, cockfighting arenas and other entertainment centers.

 Indonesian police have ordered retailers to ration purchases of staple foods to contain panic buying.